san4izess/san4izess/README.md

 ### Hi there 👋

 # 💫 About Me:
-💻I'm currently working on something cool 😉<br>🌱 I'm currently learning JavaScript and React<br>💬 Ask me about anything related to Javascript/Typescript/Angular/React/Express<br>⚡ Fun fact: In 1995, Brendan Eich was tasked with introducing the programming language <br> into the Netscape browser.
+💻I'm currently working on something cool 😉<br>🌱 I'm currently learning JavaScript and Node.js<br>💬 Ask me about anything related to Javascript/Typescript/Angular/React/Express<br>⚡ Fun fact: In 1995, Brendan Eich was tasked with introducing the programming language <br> into the Netscape browser.
 Initially, the language was called Mocha, then LiveScript.
 Finally, <br> it got its modern name – JavaScript.

 ## 🌐 Socials: